OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/traces/client-side-traces.md

 * Monitor requests to get detailed information about user interactions.
 * Understand the performance of each span in the app and its dependencies.
 Modify the elements associated with slower spans to improve the app's performance.

-For more information about backend traces, refer to [Traces](intro.md).

 The following are different types of client-side traces:

 * Block - Linked to the Block language element covering the screen's load period and containing event actions.
 It also includes the block's disposal period and the OnDestroy event action of the block.